pywrangler/logicsim/README.md

  1. Download and extract the repo.
   2. Enter the main folder where you will see the file "run.sh".
 ((for linux debian))
- You may double click the file "run.sh" and then select "run in terminal".If that does not work follow the steps below.
+ You may double click the file "run.sh" and then select "run in terminal".If that does not work follow the steps .
-    >Open terminal here or cd to this directory.
+    >Open terminal where the file "run.sh" is located or cd to this directory.
     >Type "./run.sh"

 ((For Windows))